-Partnerships with Georgia Highlands College and Atlanta Metropolitan State College Expand the Footprint for Obtaining a KSU Diploma.
+Partnerships with Georgia Highlands College the Footprint for Obtaining a KSU Diploma.

 As the Bagwell College of Education has grown and its reputation for excellence has soared, the demand for offsite programs increased.
 A survey by the Board of Regents concluded that cooperative efforts between two- and four-year USG institutions would best address the state’s need for new academic programs in growing, underserved areas.
 In keeping with our penchant for firsts, the BCOE was the first academic unit at KSU to sign an agreement offering classes in Paulding County.